API Reference

 source

-OSE(;models=default_models(), resampling=nothing, ps_lowerbound=1e-8, machine_cache=false)
+Ose(;models=default_models(), resampling=nothing, ps_lowerbound=1e-8, machine_cache=false)

 Defines a One Step Estimator using the specified models for estimation of the nuisance parameters.
 The estimator is a function that can be applied to estimate estimands for a dataset.